 Use this command to include another netlist in the current netlist.
-You can include a netlist as a subcircuit in one or more other netlists.
-You must enclose the file path and file name in single or double quotation marks.
-Otherwise, an error message is generated.
+A netlist may be used as a subcircuit in one or more other netlists.
+The file path and file name shall be enclosed in single or double quotation marks.

-$.
-INCLUDE ''myhome/subcircuits/diode_circuit'$
+.INCLUDE '/myhome/subcircuits/diode_circuit'